apache/flink-web/contributing/contribute-code.md

 ### 3. Open a Pull Request

-Code changes in Flink are reviewed and accepted through [GitHub pull requests](https://help.github.com/en/articles/creating-a-pull-request).

-There is a separate guide on [how to review a pull request]({{ site.base }}/contributing/reviewing-prs.html), including our pull request review process.
-As a code author, you should prepare your pull request to meet all requirements.

 Considerations before opening a pull request:

  - Make sure that **`mvn clean verify`** is passing on your changes to ensure that all checks pass, the code builds and that all tests pass.